SoftUni-Internal/interactive-content/EN/00-Objects-and-Classes/05-Summary.md

 ## In this lesson you learned:

-- Classes define templates for objects
+- Classes define the following templates for objects
-    - Fields
+    - fields
-    - Constructors
+    - constructors
-    - Properties
+    - properties
-    - Methods
+    - methods

 - Objects hold a set of named values